-Foundation For The Carolinas can help donors establish and administer a Type I supporting organization with a minimum gift of \$2 million.
-The donor and FFTC collaborate to appoint a board, a majority of which must be appointed by FFTC, which is the supported organization.
+Foundation For The Carolinas can help donors establish and administer a Type I supporting organization with initial funding of at least \$2 million.
+The donor and FFTC collaborate to appoint a board, a majority of which must be appointed by FFTC, as the supported organization.
+Grants approved by the board can be directed to any qualified public charity in the United States.

-This unique relationship with FFTC qualifies the supporting organization for treatment as a 501(c)(3) public charity by the IRS, allowing the donor to benefit from more advantageous charitable tax deductibility.
+This unique relationship with FFTC qualifies the supporting organization for treatment as a 501(c)(3) public charity by the IRS, allowing the donor's charitable contributions to qualify for more advantageous deductibility rules.